 Regulation & Policy Research Associate

-Wendy has a degree in Theoretical Physics and is a Fellow of both the Safety & Reliability Society (SaRS) and the Women’s Engineering Society (WES).
+Wendy has a first degree in Theoretical Physics and is a Fellow of both the Safety & Reliability Society (SaRS) and the Women’s Engineering Society (WES).
 She is also a Member of the International Council of Systems Engineers (INCOSE) and the Institute of Asset Management (IAM).
-For over three decades, she has contributed to improving safety in the UK and internationally.
-She has worked in INSA/ISA roles and has long been actively involved in supporting development of safety legislation, standards and guidance.
+For over three decades, she has contributed to improving safety in the UK and internationally in a range of high-regulated sectors and has also long been actively involved in supporting the development of safety legislation, standards and guidance.
 She has also been a visiting lecturer at UCL in Engineering Safety Management.

 Her career began in the nuclear sector working on PWR, SMR, AGR and RBMK.
 She subsequently gained extensive experience of safety and dependability cases in other safety-critical industries including defence, rail, aviation, autonomous vehicles and process (oil & gas / chem-pharma / biotech).
 In recent years she has provided support to a wide range of rail projects in the UK, Australia, North America and the Middle East, COMAH sites in the UK & Ireland, and peer reviews for ITER (international nuclear fusion project).
 She has worked in a number of INSA and ISA roles.